Circle dance: Hora

 The Hora dance originates in the Balkans but is also found in other countries (including Romania and Moldova).
 The dancers hold each other's hands and the circle spins, usually counterclockwise, as each participant follows a sequence of three steps forward and one step back.
 The Hora is popular during wedding celebrations and festivals, and is an essential part of social entertainment in rural areas.
 In Bulgaria, it is not necessary to be in a circle; a curving line of people is also acceptable.

 Kolo

 The Kolo is a collective folk dance common in various South Slavic regions, such as Serbia and Bosnia, named after the circle formed by the dancers.
 It is performed amongst groups of people (usually several dozen, at the very least three) holding each other's having their hands around each other's waists (ideally in a circle, hence the name).
 There is almost no movement above the waist.

 Southern Europe

+Albanian circle dances

+Early descriptions of the Albanian war dance in circle around fire was provided in the early 19th century by western travellers who visited southern Albania.
+The dance is practiced for several hours with very short intervals, acquiring new vigour from the words of the accompanying song that starts with a battle cry invoking war drums, and which is of a piece with the movement and usually changed only once or twice during the whole performance.

+The ritual purifying fire (Zjarri) is traditionally used by Albanians, in particular singing and dancing around it, to gain protection and energizing from its supernatural power.

+A ritual practiced during Dita e Verës, an Albanian pagan feast that celebrates the spring equinox – the beginning of the spring-summer period with the strengthening of the Sun (Dielli) and the renewal of Nature – has been described as follows: